 Snowshoes are designed to stop you sinking into soft snow by distributing your weight over a wider area.
-All you need is a pair of walking boots as most places will hire you the snowshoes and hiking poles.
+All you need is a pair of walking boots as most places will let you hire snowshoes and hiking poles.
 Once mastered you can take a hike and explore the surrounding countryside.

-Ice skating is often considered an après ski activity.
+Ice skating is often thought to be an après ski activity.
 Most resorts have an ice rink which non-skiers will find uncrowded during the day when everyone else is on the slopes.
-Some destinations will have frozen ponds or lakes where you can skate outdoors.
+Some destinations will even have frozen ponds or lakes where you can skate outdoors!

-There are plenty of slopes around a ski resort and there’s often a section reserved for tobogganing.
+There are plenty of slopes around a ski resort and there’s often some reserved for tobogganing.
 These are used for toboggan runs which have a few twists and turns.
-This is particularly true of many North American resorts.
+This is popular in many of the North American resorts.

 Tubing is a close cousin of tobogganing.
 You sit in the middle of a rubber ring and slide, somewhat rapidly, down a slope.
 Lots of fun!